What Does a Land Surveyor Do?

 Step 4: Seek Employment

-You'll find surveying jobs mainly at government agencies and at architectural, engineering, mining, construction and utility companies.
+You'll mainly find government agencies, architectural, engineering, mining, construction, and utility companies looking to hire land surveyors.
 The BLS states about 44,300 people worked as surveyors as of 2014.
 Employment is expected to decline two percent between 2014 and 2024, according to the BLS.
 These jobs will be the result of more demand for surveyors, especially on infrastructure projects, as well as the retirement and turnover of current workers.

 Design with Purpose.
 Build with Confidence.